OG-Open-Source/GlocalText/README.md

 GlocalText is a powerful command-line tool that automates text translation using a highly intuitive, **firewall-style `rules` system**.
 It processes text by evaluating a list of rules from top to bottom, giving you precise, predictable control over your localization workflow.

 At its core, the logic is simple: **for most actions, the first rule that matches wins**.
 When GlocalText extracts a piece of text, it checks your `rules` one by one.
-When it finds a matching rule for an action like `skip` or `replace`, it executes it and immediately stops processing for that text.
+For terminating actions like `skip` or `replace`, it executes the first matching rule and immediately stops processing for that text.

-However, the `modify` action behaves differently.
-It allows for **chainable pre-processing**.
-A `modify` rule will alter the text and then pass the _modified_ text back into the rules engine, allowing subsequent rules (including other `modify` rules) to act on it before it is finally sent for translation.
-This enables powerful, step-by-step text manipulation.
+However, actions like `protect` and `modify` behave differently, allowing for **chainable pre-processing**.
+These rules will alter the text and then pass the _modified_ text back into the rules engine.
+This allows subsequent rules (including other `protect` or `modify` rules) to act on the text before it is finally sent for translation, enabling powerful, step-by-step text manipulation.

 This design offers several key advantages: